00b/BMWPyPod-CircuitPython/README.md

 Bluetooth A2DP/AVRCP Apple Accessory Protocol Bridge for BMW 6FL option (no idrive/nav/etc).

 Hardware:
-RN52 Breakout board from Sparkfun.
+* RN52 Breakout board from Sparkfun.
-30 pin iPod connector Breakout board from Elabguy.
+* 30 pin iPod connector Breakout board from Elabguy.
-Adafruit itsybitsy M4 express CircuitPython board from Aadafruit.
+* Adafruit itsybitsy M4 express from Aadafruit.

 Itsybitsy communicates to both the RN52 and Car iPod interface via UART.
 GPIO2 from RN52 monitored by Itsybitsy for changes.